 Seasoning your griddle is easy, but there are a lot of questions that pop up about the process.
 I’m going to detail those for you below so you can get to cooking a bit faster!

 The most important thing to know about griddle seasoning is that you’ll need LOTS of paper towels and patience.
+Blue shop towels are best.
+Kitchen paper towels can leave lint behind sometimes.

 The key is to spread a SUPER THIN layer of oil on the griddle and then you let it cook over high heat until it smokes.
 Continue cooking until the smoking stops, and then turn off the griddle and let it cool completely.